Inspiration Lab Artist-in-Residence Program

 - Access to UArts specialized centers, such as the Albert M. Greenfield Makerspace; the Center for Immersive Media; the Laurie Wagman Recording Studios; and numerous material workshops including wood, metal, plaster, ceramics, fibers and print/book arts shops.

-- Participating in public open house/open studio events
+- Participating in a public open house, open studio events and group shows in the project spaces.

-- Relocation to Philadelphia, Pennsylvania, for the duration of the residency
+- Relocating to Philadelphia, Pennsylvania, for the duration of the residency.
+(Note: Housing is not provided, as this is solely a studio residency.)

-The application review process consists of an online review, followed by a review panel meeting.
+The application review process consists of an online review, a review panel meeting and an interview for selected finalists.
 The review process takes six to eight weeks from the application deadline.
 Notifications to all applicants will be sent via email after the selection panel has made its final decisions.
-Applications must be received by June 5, 2022 in order to be reviewed.
+Applications must be received by March 10, 2023, to be reviewed.

 - A resume or curriculum vitae